Originally published March 31, 2016

 Remember: dogs do not understand your language.
 Imagine being given instructions by someone speaking Russian or Greek or Polynesian … could you comply?
 If you have no clue what is being said, how can you?
 To you it’s gibberish.

 At first, you’re just making noises.
 You have to get the dog to associate a simple term with an action.
-You will have to show them what action you want.
-Say, “sit” (clearly, exaggerating the T) and gently push the dog’s butt to the floor.
+You will have to show him what action you want.
+Say, “sit” (clearly, exaggerating the T) while placing a hand on the dog’s chest to prevent movement and gently push the dog’s butt to the floor.
 Give the reward.
 Repeat.
 Eventually he will “get it” and be eager to comply with your command to get the reward.
 Be consistent in your commands, do not confuse the poor thing with variable terms.
+If he resists the guidance, use the hand’s-off approach to “sit”.

 A mentor dog can be a wonderful helper.
 Not only can they model the behavior you want, but they speak the native language!
 Having an interpreter makes it so much easier!